-Based on Table 3, it is known that the higher the addition of moringa leaf powder, the lower the Aw value in the chicken dendeng.
-This can occur because moringa leaf powder contain high moisture and their addition increases the total moisture in the chicken dendeng product.
-High Aw generally deteriorates quickly, either due to microbial growth or enzymatic reactions.
-Based on Laura's statement (2016), food ingredients with low Aw tend to bind water, while food ingredients with higher Aw tend to release water.
+Based on Table 3, it is known that the higher the addition of moringa leaf powder, the lower the aw value in the chicken dendeng.
+This can occur because moringa leaf powder contain high moisture and their addition increases the total moisture in the chicken dendeng product. (the statement itself is contradictory to the one quoted in 3.1) High aw generally deteriorates quickly, either due to microbial growth or enzymatic reactions.
+Based on Laura's statement (2016), food ingredients with low Aw tend to bind water, while food ingredients with higher aw tend to release water.
 Moringa leaf powder have hygroscopic properties that can absorb moisture from the air, thereby reducing water activity in the chicken dendeng.
 This can help maintain the quality and consistency of chicken dendeng by reducing the possibility of microorganism growth associated with high water activity.
 According to Dennis et al. (2022), sugar can inhibit the growth of plasmolysis of microbial cells by reducing the water content to a minimum so that there is no water available for microbial activity.
-When sugar with a high concentration (40%) is added to food, it can inhibit microbial growth and reduce Aw.
+When sugar with a high concentration (40%) is added to food, it can inhibit microbial growth and reduce aw.

-According to Sni No. 01-6366-2000, Aw in meat ranges from 0.4 to 0.9.
-If the material (dendeng) has an Aw that is not too high or too low, between 0.5 and 0.9, then the dendeng material can last longer during storage.
-A higher Aw tends to cause the proliferation of microorganisms such as pathogenic bacteria, which can grow at Aw>0.85, while fungi grow well at Aw>0.6 (Kumar et al., 2020).
+According to Sni No. 01-6366-2000, aw in meat ranges from 0.4 to 0.9.
+If the material (dendeng) has an aw that is not too high or too low i.e., between 0.5 and 0.9, then the dendeng material can last longer during storage.
+A higher aw tends to cause the proliferation of microorganisms such as pathogenic bacteria, which can grow at aw>0.85, while fungi grow well at aw>0.6 (Kumar et al., 2020).

 The Effect of Adding Moringa Leaf Powder on the Sensory Evaluation of Fermented Free-Range Chicken Dendeng

-The results of the analysis of variance showed no significant effect (p>0.05) on aroma and color and showed a very significant effect (p<0.01) on texture and taste.
+The results of the analysis of variance showed no significant effect (p>0.05) on aroma and color but showed a very significant effect (p<0.01) on texture and taste.
 The average sensory evaluation of fermented free-range chicken dendeng is presented in Table 4.

 Table 4.
 Sensory Evaluation of Fermented Free-Range Chicken Dendeng